ethanrutt/chadtop/README.md

 - thread for process updating using channels and close with arc mutex bool
 - change refresh proc in state to only sort
 - fuzzy process filter by name
-- beautify ui with more colors and borders
+- meme and beautify ui with more colors and borders
+- clean up code (ui)
-- clean up and write simple tests without `TestBackend` for now
+- write simple tests without `TestBackend` for now
 - make readme chad af
 - add pictures
 - release v0.0.1
 - add other stuff from sysinfo
-- add signals to signals menu
+- add signals to signals menu and kill w shift + k
+- move keybinds to (h) and appear as a popup instead of always on main screen
 - tests using test backend
 - release v1.0.0